The Servant Songs Of The Messiah

 “I am the LORD; that is my name!
 I will not give my glory to another or my praise to idols.
 See, the former things have taken place, and new things I declare; before they spring into being I announce them to you.”

-Right away it’s clear that the Messiah would be a gentle man, the personification of God’s love.
 He would not minister to Jews alone, but to the Gentiles as well.
-By faithfully laying down His life, He would satisfy God’s need for justice, paying the penalty for all of mankind’s sin, and reconciling God to His creation.
-As proof that He would send His servant to accomplish these things, the Lord said, “Look at my track record.
-Hasn’t everything I’ve told you in the past come true?”
+Fulfilling the Everlasting Covenant, He would satisfy God’s need for justice by paying the penalty for all of mankind’s sin, thereby reconciling God to His creation (Colossians 1:19-20).
+Nothing would deter Him from accomplishing His mission.
+As proof that He would send His servant to accomplish these things, God said, “Look at my track record.
+Hasn’t everything I’ve told you in the past come true?
+You can count on this new thing happening too.”

 Song Two, Israel and The Messiah … Isaiah 49:1-7